Can You Eat Spicy Food While Pregnant

 But Is Your Baby Okay With Eating All That Spice?

 Does spicy food affect babies in the womb?
-Here’s some spicy news: Eating spicy food during pregnancy is 0% unsafe for your child.
+Here’s some spicy news: Eating spicy food during pregnancy is safe for your child.
 Really!
 It won’t hurt your child.
 However, there is a small word of caution: according to a 2019 systematic review by Joanne M Spahn et al, eating certain foods while pregnant can alter the “flavor” of your amniotic fluid.
 However, the consumption of spicy foods has not been the specific subject of any studies.

-But all those chicken wraps could be influencing your baby’s taste buds, and they might later show preference for certain familiar flavors.
+But all those chicken wraps could be influencing your baby’s taste buds, and they might later show a preference for certain familiar flavors.
 That isn’t a bad thing, just a reminder.

-Are Spicy Foods Safe For The Mommy?
+Are Spicy Foods Safe For Mom?

 Here’s a bit of caution: Although it is not harmful to your baby to consume a lot of spicy food, you may experience some undesirable side effects.
 Nothing dangerous, but the discomfort of heartburn, GI distress, and indigestion may always not be worth satisfying the craving.